ukhsa-collaboration/standards-template/CONTRIBUTING.md

 ```

 This uses docker to host your docs under the hood.
-After running this script you can view your docs by going to [http://localhost:8080/your-standards/][9], replacing
+After running this script you can view your docs by going to [http://localhost:8080/standards-template/][9], replacing
-`your-standards` with the path you specified previously.
+`standards-template` with the path you specified previously.
 This script will automatically work out the path based on the 11ty data config file in `docs/`.

 While this script is running it will notice when files change and update them so you can see how they look live.